Current Projects

 Dr. Lyon is an Associate Professor in the School of Environment and Natural Resources at The Ohio State University.
 Read his profile here.

-Mr. Miller is a Postdoctoral Scholar in the School of Environment and Natural Resources at The Ohio State University.
+Dr. Miller was a Postdoctoral Scholar in the School of Environment and Natural Resources at The Ohio State University.

 Cyanotoxin biodegradation: An in-plant solution to microcystins in water treatment residuals